AKC Dog Breeds: a Surprise to Meet Them in Dog Shelters?

 10. Shih Tzu

 Unfortunately, breeding is encouraged mainly based on appearance and no health factors are taken into consideration.
 Spaying and neutering would save millions of canine lives.
-A great number of puppies are born each year because of breeders who breed dogs related to each other.
-All this negatively affects the overall health of breeds and nowadays virtually every breed has hereditary diseases.
+A great number of puppies are born each year from breeders who breed dogs related to each other.
+All this negatively affects the overall health of breeds, and nowadays, virtually every breed has hereditary diseases.

 If you enjoyed this article please take a look at our Pet Tips and Information Archive.